ethermarket/ethertdd.py/README.md

 # Usage

 EtherTDD.py provides an EvmContract class that takes a contract's compiled JSON ABI and its compiled binary.
-You may also optionally supply a sender's private key (`sender`), an initial endowment (`endowment`), a gas price (`gas`), and a PyEthereum tester.state instance (`state`) via keyword arguments to the constructor.
+You may also optionally supply a sender's private key (`sender`), an initial endowment (`endowment`), a gas price (`gas`), a PyEthereum tester.state instance (`state`), and a custom event log listener function (`log_listener`) via keyword arguments to the constructor.

 Here is a simple demonstration of the EvmContract class: